 Comparing loans before accepting the offer is essential, and loan comparison platforms do this job for you.
 Make sure to check all of them to pick the best credit for your situation.

 1. Smava is Berlin-based and Germany’s first FinTech company, founded in 2007.
 It’s rated as 5 out of 5 in finding credit in Germany.
-With Smava you can apply for loans in banks like Commerzbank, Postbank, Unicredit, Sparkasse, Deutsche Bank.
+With Smava you can apply for loans from banks like Commerzbank, Postbank, Unicredit, Sparkasse, and Deutsche Bank.